8lb6ozbabyjsus/cat-rush/README.md

 - Responsive controls for running, jumping, dashing, and attacking

 ## Controls
+these probably are no longer accurate
 - Move Left: A or Left Arrow
 - Move Right: D or Right Arrow
 - Jump: W, Up Arrow, or Right Mouse Button
-- Dash: S, Down Arrow, or Shift
+- Dash: S or Shift
 - Attack: Left Mouse Button or J

 ## Installation